Itinerary

 A 10-day blueprint for solo travellers navigating Andalucía by bus and train.
 From the free tapas of Granada to the desert beaches of Cabo de Gata, this is the definitive backpacker route.

-Andalucía Solo: The Backpacker's 10-Day Route
+Andalucía Solo: The Backpacker's Ten Days Route

-19 April 2026 · 10 min read · 2,108 words
+By Dan · Updated 26 May 2026 · 10 min read · 2,095 words

 Backpacking southern Spain solo is about more than just the Alhambra; it is about finding the best 2-euro tapas in Granada and the wildest beaches in Almería.
 This route connects the social hubs of the west with the rugged coast of the east using nothing but trains and buses.

 Andalucía is perhaps the easiest region in Europe for a solo traveller to navigate.
 The infrastructure is solid, the hostels are world-class social hubs, and the cultural habit of eating at bars makes solo dining feel entirely natural.
 This itinerary is designed for the traveller who wants to skip the expensive car rentals and instead rely on the extensive ALSA bus network and Renfe trains.
-It moves from the grand, formal architecture of Seville through the ancient streets of Cádiz, into the high-energy student atmosphere of Granada, before hitting the desert landscapes of Cabo de Gata and ending in the rejuvenated coastal city of Málaga.
+It moves from the grand, formal architecture of Sevilla through the ancient streets of Cádiz, into the high-energy student atmosphere of Granada, before hitting the desert landscapes of Cabo de Gata and ending in the rejuvenated coastal city of Málaga.

 This route works because it balances the heavy-hitting historical sites with periods of downtime on some of the Mediterranean’s most isolated beaches.
 It is a budget-conscious plan that prioritises experiences over luxury, focusing on free walking tours, communal hostel dinners, and the legendary free tapas culture of Granada.
 You will cover a significant distance, but by following this specific order, you avoid backtracking and keep your transit times under four hours between most stops.

-After landing at Seville (SVQ), take the EA bus into the city centre.
+After landing at Sevilla (SVQ), take the EA bus into the city centre.
 It costs €4 and drops you at Prado de San Sebastián, a short walk from the main hostel districts.
 Check into a hostel in the Santa Cruz or Alfalfa areas.
 These neighbourhoods are the labyrinthine heart of the city and provide the best social baseline for your first night.

 Spend your first afternoon walking.
-Start at the Cathedral of Seville and the Giralda.
+Start at the Cathedral of Sevilla and the Giralda.
 Entry is €12, but the scale of the world’s largest Gothic cathedral is worth the price.
 By 17:00, head to the Plaza de España.
 It is free to enter and remains one of the most impressive architectural feats in Spain.
 The afternoon sun hits the brickwork perfectly for photography.

 For dinner, avoid the tourist menus on Avenida de la Constitución.
 Walk to Las Teresas in Santa Cruz.
-Stand at the bar—it is cheaper and more social than a table.
+Stand at the bar; it is cheaper and more social than a table.
 Order a glass of Manzanilla sherry and a plate of Jamón Ibérico.
 If you are looking for a social start, most hostels in this area run a pub crawl or a communal terrace dinner.
 Join it.
-Seville stays awake late, and the bars around Calle Pérez Galdós are where the locals and backpackers mix.
+Sevilla stays awake late, and the bars around Calle Pérez Galdós are where the locals and backpackers mix.

 Cross the Isabel II Bridge into Triana.
 This was traditionally the gypsy and ceramic-making quarter, and it retains a grit that the city centre lacks.
 Visit the Mercado de Triana in the morning (09:00-14:00) to see the fresh produce and grab a cheap coffee and a 'tostada con tomate'.

 In the afternoon, head back across the river to the Metropol Parasol (known as Las Setas).
 It costs €15 to walk the rooftop at sunset, but if you are on a strict budget, the view from the base is free.
-Spend your final Seville evening at El Rinconcillo on Calle Gerona.
+Spend your final Sevilla evening at El Rinconcillo on Calle Gerona.
 Founded in 1670, it is the oldest bar in the city.
 The waiters still write your tab in chalk on the wooden bar top.
-It is an essential Seville experience that costs no more than the price of a couple of cañas (small beers) and a plate of spinach with chickpeas (Espinacas con Garbanzos).
+It is an essential Sevilla experience that costs no more than the price of a couple of cañas (small beers) and a plate of spinach with chickpeas (Espinacas con Garbanzos).

-Day 3: Cádiz - The Oldest City in the West
+Day 3: Cádiz, The Oldest City in the West

-Take the morning Renfe MD train from Seville Santa Justa to Cádiz.
-The journey takes 1 hour and 40 minutes and costs roughly €16.
-Cádiz is a peninsula, surrounded by the Atlantic, and has a salty, weathered charm that feels completely different from the inland heat of Seville.
+Take the morning Renfe MD train from Sevilla Santa Justa to Cádiz.
+The journey takes 1 hour and 40 minutes and costs roughly €16.35.
+Cádiz is a peninsula, surrounded by the Atlantic, and has a salty, weathered charm that feels completely different from the inland heat of Sevilla.

 Drop your bags at a hostel in the Casco Antiguo (Old Town).
 Everything here is walkable.
 Head straight to the Torre Tavira (€7) to see the Camera Obscura.
 It provides a real-time projection of the city and is the best way to orient yourself.
 Follow this with a walk to La Caleta beach, situated between two old forts.
 It is the best spot for a swim and a sunset beer.